Normal to dry skin

 Skin dryness leads to a compromised skin barrier - a skin unable to do its job of defence and repair.
 Rehydrating the skin after cleansing it is a necessary step in skin health.

 Cleansing is an important step in skincare.
-If you wear oil-based makeup or SPF during the day, use a gentle oil-based makeup remover, then follow with a cleanser.
+If you wear oil-based makeup or sunscreen during the day, use a gentle oil-based makeup remover or jojoba oil, then follow with a cleanser.
 A gentle cleanser is half the battle won in skin health, so choose your cleanser wisely.

 Daily Skincare Routine